Applying for an Improving Lives grant for

 We aim for our monitoring and reporting to be proportionate and light touch.
 We typically ask organisations to let us know when they have produced an annual report and/or impact report and we will use this in place of a more formal written report.
 Occasionally we may ask to visit an organisation or for information for our own impact reporting.

-Please see full guidelines for more details on our application process.
+Please see full guidelines (to be made available in January 2026) for more details on our application process.